 - Custom programming.
 For example, a hat store may want to allow customers to upload a photo to try different styles.
 A company providing offline services, like a hair salon, could let customers book appointments online.

 During the process, focus on what your ideal customer wants and needs.
-You can start with our report, What Canadian Online Shoppers Want.

 TIP: Study your competition!
 Make a list of what you envy about their website and how they’re using it to better serve their customers & increase business.
 You don’t have to be the only company doing something, but it helps if you do it better than most.
 Don’t steal their content though, it will do you more harm than good and violates Canada’s copyright laws.